Almeron Sacket

 Almeron served in the 19th US Infantry Regiment during the War of 1812, enlisting at Zanesville, Muskingum County, OhioG, on 26 December 1814 and being discharged there on 27 March 1815.7 On 20 January 1818 he was granted 320 acres of land in Knox County, IllinoisG, under a Bounty Land Warrant following his army service.8

-In 1820 he was a householder in Alexander County, IllinoisG.9
+Almeron was listed in the 1820 census as a householder in Alexander County, IllinoisG.9

 Children of Almeron Sacket and Rachel White